Data Centers in Solothurn

 Natural Disaster Risk

-Switzerland has a very low natural disaster risk profile, with an INFORM Risk score of 1.8 out of 10 as of September 2025.
-This score indicates a stable environment with minimal threats to infrastructure uptime.
+Solothurn has a very low natural disaster risk profile, with an INFORM Risk score of 1.8 out of 10 as of September 2025.
+The analysis indicates a secure operational environment with minimal threat of business disruption from natural events.

-- River Flood: The highest natural hazard risk, though mitigation and infrastructure are strong.
+- River Flood: The most significant natural hazard for the region, though mitigation efforts are strong.